MeccaJai/MeccaJai/README.md

 - 👋 Hi, I’m Mecca!
-- 👀 I’m interested in Full Stack Engineering.
+- 👀 I’m interested in Web Design and Back-End Engineering.
 - 🌱 I’m currently learning HTML, CSS, JavaScript.

 - 📫  You can reach me by🎵 ...